 So he went all through the city telling about the great things Jesus had done for him.

-I have often been amazed by another all-rounder -and that is Jesus.
-The reason I say this is that he was to be found in all sorts of situations with people from different backgrounds and needing his help in a whole lot of ways and he just seemed to cope with it all in a calm and wise way.
+I have often been amazed by another all-rounder, and that is Jesus.
+The reason I say this is that he was to be found in all sorts of situations, with people from different backgrounds who needed his help in a whole lot of ways, and he just seemed to cope with it all in a calm and wise way.